fivetran/dbt_klaviyo/DECISIONLOG.md

 #### Use Direct Attribution (Default) When:
 - Consistency with Klaviyo’s platform is required
-- `event_attribution` data is present and reliable
+- `property_attribution` data is present and reliable
 - Performance and simplicity are priorities
 - Starting a new implementation